Cantor Fitzgerald slashes price target on Rubicon Technologies Inc. [RBT] – find out why.

 Cantor Fitzgerald have made an estimate for Rubicon Technologies Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on September 30, 2022.

-Rubicon Technologies Inc. [RBT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -48.68.
-With this latest performance, RBT shares gained by 42.70% in over the last four-week period, additionally sinking by -50.93% over the last 6 months – not to mention a drop of -94.12% in the past year of trading.
+Rubicon Technologies Inc. [RBT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.88.
+With this latest performance, RBT shares dropped by -19.71% in over the last four-week period, additionally sinking by -35.88% over the last 6 months – not to mention a drop of -88.97% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Rubicon Technologies Inc. [RBT] shares currently have an operating margin of -37.50 and a Gross Margin at +3.23.
 Rubicon Technologies Inc.’s Net Margin is presently recorded at -4.46.